H-1709/dashboard-app/README.md

-# Dashboard App
+# Security Dashboard Application

-A dynamic dashboard application built with React that allows users to add, remove, and search widgets across different categories.
+A security dashboard application built with React that allows users to dynamically manage widgets across different categories.

 ## Features

-- Display widgets in different categories
-- Add new widgets with custom name and text
+- Dynamic dashboard with categories and widgets
-- Remove widgets from categories
+- Add/remove widgets functionality
-- Search functionality across all widgets
+- Search capability across all widgets
+- Modal for adding new widgets
 - Responsive design
+- UI similar to the provided security dashboard image

 ## Technologies Used